 In Russia, this style of soup is called Ukha, which is the clear broth version of this soup.
 Finnish Fish Soup has whipping cream in it, which mellows out the fishiness of the soup.
 It's a creamy Ukha Soup, and easier to make than you think!

 St Petersburg (2nd largest city in Russia which is located in NW Russia) and Finland are only 200km apart, and it's only natural that there are recipes in common across the cultures.
 Over the centuries, the borders kept changing (first border treaty with Russia was signed in 1323) and Finnish people lived in what is Russia today.

-The fish broth for Finnish Fish Soup is made with Salmon heads, the more in the pot, the merrier.
-I used to call this fish head soup as a kid, and it really grossed me out.
+The fish broth for Salmon Soup is made with Salmon heads, the more in the pot, the merrier.
+I used to call this Fish Head Soup as a kid, and it really grossed me out.
+I was scared of the fish heads, but your don't eat them!
 Of course you strain the broth before you add the chunky fish fillets, leaving a delicious and nutritious fish soup.